sarojadhikari/sarojadhikari.github.io/README.md

 I did my PhD at the Pennsylvania State University, University Park and worked as a postdoctoral research fellow at the University of Michigan, Ann Arbor.

 # Recent News
-* August 2020 - Joined SUNY Plattsburgh as an Assistant Professor
+* Aug 2020 - Joined SUNY Plattsburgh as an Assistant Professor
+* May 2020 - Super-CMB paper discussing the Hubble tension published on [Physics of the Dark Universe](https://doi.org/10.1016/j.dark.2020.100539)
-* August 2019 - Joined Wilkes University as a Visiting Assistant Professor
+* Aug 2019 - Joined Wilkes University as a Visiting Assistant Professor

 # Teaching
 * Fall 2020: CSC 322 - Data Modeling and Analysis